Johnson, Corbyn wage Brexit battle in final debate before UK election

 “We have ample time to get on and build a new free trade partnership, not just with the EU but with countries around the world,” Johnson said in the BBC television debate.

-But Corbyn countered that it would take the government seven years to negotiate a trade deal with the United States.
+But Corbyn countered that it would take the government seven years to negotiate a trade deal with the United States and said business could not live with the uncertainty that Britain might still leave the EU without a deal next year.

 Polls show Johnson’s governing party is well ahead of Labour.
 A Panelbase survey on Friday showed the Conservatives extending their lead slightly over the opposition party to nine points, up from eight a week ago.